MAX PLANCK SCHOOLS DAY 2025

 from 11 a.m.
 (CEST) onward

-This year, our event will focus on academic freedom in a changing international landscape.
-Besides a panel with experts from different disciplines and interactive workshops, we are excited to have Prof. Michèle Heurs, Fellow of the Max Planck School of Photonics, talk about her passion for science and how this feeds into the Max Planck Schools.
+This year, our event will focus on science in the age of artificial intelligence (AI).
+Besides an engaging debate with two experts in the field and interactive workshops, we are excited to have Prof. Karin JacobsFellow of the Max Planck School Matter to Life, talk about her passion for science and how this feeds into the Max Planck Schools.
 Most of all, we want to once again provide our PhD candidates, Fellows and representatives of our partner organizations a platform to meet and network in person.

 Join us for a lively event at the Harnack House Berlin, celebrate the start of the new academic year,